 To learn more about AV furniture, read our buying guide.

 A home theater setup can easily lead to a tangled mess of wires behind your cabinet.
 This is something you’ll want to avoid.

 Keeping cables neat makes it easier to find which cable is going where when you need to troubleshoot a problem or swap out a component.

 Look for home theater furniture with cable management features like plenty of rear-panel exit points, internal gaps and holes for running cables between components, and easy rear access for making connections.

-A component rack like the Sanus CFR2127 is ideal for storing lots of gear in a closet or adjoining room to keep it out of the way.
+A component rack is ideal for storing lots of gear in a closet or adjoining room to keep it out of the way.

-Apps like Denon Remote allow you to use your smartphone or tablet as a Wi-Fi remote with network-connected receivers.
+Remote control apps allow you to use your smartphone or tablet as a Wi-Fi remote with network-connected receivers.

 Protect your investment

 There’s one final question to ask yourself before connecting all your components and speakers: “Where am I going to plug in my receiver?”
-There is only one right answer to this question: a power protection device.
-Power spikes and surges are a fact of life, so it’s important to protect your investment.
-Remember: any component plugged directly into an outlet can put your entire system in jeopardy.
-You’ll need the extra outlets for your TV, cable box, and other components, too.
+There is only one right answer to this question: a multi-outlet power protection device like the Panamax MR4300 featured in the video below.